How To Start a Successful Blog and Make Money In 2023

 Luckily you can immediately log in to WordPress via Bluehost.
 Go to https://my.bluehost.com/ and log in.

 For the first 24-48 hours, you will not be able to log in to WordPress directly.

 Assigning your domain and redirecting your website to the correct web address will take time.
 If you don’t see this screen, you can log in to your Bluehost account by going to https://my.bluehost.com./

 Now click on the blue bar Login to WordPress.

 You are now logged into the WordPress Dashboard.
 Yay!

-This is where you’ll be spending a lot of time in the upcoming weeks.
-I know it might seem overwhelming at first, but you’ll get the hang of it before you know it.
+This is where you’ll spend a lot of time in the upcoming weeks.
+I know it might seem overwhelming initially, but you’ll get the hang of it before you know it.

 Your WordPress dashboard looks something like this:

 First, you’ll want to get familiar with the menu options on the left sidebar.
 You might not have everything look precisely like mine, not to worry.